wavded/www/content/post/golang-deadlockish.md

 3. Since goroutines are cheap and the sockets are already established (via WebSocket).
 Multiple asynchronous calls like this shouldn't be an issue.

 # Lessons (re)learned
-This particular service that causes the application to fail had been in production for many months without any reported issues which led to the false assumption that the service was doing great as it handles hundreds of thousands of messages a day.
+This particular service that caused the application to fail had been in production for many months without any reported issues of this kind which led to the false assumption that the service was doing great as it handles hundreds of thousands of messages a day.
 However, it wasn't OK.
 It had a glaring issue brought to light given the right circumstances.

-I now plan to ask my future self when using mutex or similar: Can a slow I/O cause undesirable behavior when it involves data guarded by a mutex?
-Also, kudos the to go-deadlock project!
+I now plan to ask my future self when using mutex or similar: Can slow I/O cause undesirable behavior when it involves data guarded by a mutex?

 [^1]: Clearly a technical term when you restart servers that appear effected to hopefully get them in a better state 😂.
 [^2]: In our case, it wasn't a complete deadlock in that the goroutine would eventually relinquish access.